jessepav/lacygoill-wiki-backup/vim/compiler.md

 stacktrace, but doesn't  contain any item populating the qfl  entry (`%m`, `%p`, ...).

-It will make Vim ignore all errors between the beginning of a multi-line message (`%[AEIW]`) and its end (`%Z`).
+It will make Vim ignore all errors  between the beginning of a multiline message (`%[AEIW]`) and its end (`%Z`).

 ## How to prevent an output line from creating any entry in the qfl?